 Popular Types of Mortgage Loan Programs

 This type of mortgage financing consists of two loans: a first mortgage and a second mortgage.
-The mortgages can be adjustable-rate mortgages or fixed-rate or a combination of the two.
+The mortgages can be adjustable-rate mortgages, fixed-rate mortgages, or a combination of the two.
 Borrowers take out two loans when the down payment is less than 20% to avoid paying private mortgage insurance.

 Specialty Mortgage Loan Types

-Like the 203K loan program, FHA has another program that provides funds to a borrower to fix up a home by rolling the funds into one loan.
-The dollar limits for repair work are lower on a Streamlined-K loan, but it requires less paperwork and is easier to obtain than a 203K.
+Similar to the 203(k) loan program, FHA has another program that provides funds to a borrower to fix up a home by rolling the funds into one loan.
+The dollar limits for repair work are lower on a Streamlined-K loan, but it requires less paperwork and is easier to obtain than a 203(k).

-These types of mortgage loans are used when a seller has put a home on the market -- but it has not yet sold -- and the seller wants to borrow equity to buy another home.
-The seller's existing home is used as security for a bridge (also called swing) loan.
+These types of mortgage loans are used when a seller has put a home on the market—but it has not yet sold—and the seller wants to borrow equity to buy another home.
+The seller's existing home is used as security for a bridge, or swing, loan.